Mosaal/cozy-photos/ESOF/2nd-Report/2nd Report.md

 * What objects are involved?
 * Where is the system located?
 * When should things happen?
-* Why is the system necessary
+* Why is the system necessary?

 This is how Requirements are used on order to develop a project that goes side by side to the clients' and users' ideology making sure that they get what they need.

 Next we will take a look at how Requirements took part in the development of Cozy-Photos.

 ## Specific Requirements and Features
-- Alexandre e Mariana

 ### Outside Development
 As stated in their website, the Cozy developers clearly instate that they intend for cozy to also work as a web development learning tool.